Riffraff (1947 film): Production

 The film was based on an original screenplay by Martin Rackin.
 It was known first as The Big Angle and was bought by RKO in February 1946.
 Rackin had previously written two films for Pat O'Brien at RKO, Bombadier and Marine Raiders, and he was attached to the project from the start.
 Rackin reportedly wrote the story while serving in the air force.
 By May the title had been changed to Riff-Raff and Walter Slezak was signed to support.

 At one stage the film was known as The Amazing Mr Hammer.

 Cinematographer Ted Tezlaff had started directing motion pictures before serving in World War II.
 When he returned to Hollywood he shot a number of films for RKO as cinematographer but he wanted to return to directing.
 Producer Jack Gross assigned him to direct Riffraff, although it meant Tetzlaff took a salary cut to get the job.

+Pat O'Brien wrote in his memoirs in 1967 that Rackin "had skill as a dramatist, and his comedy writing was superb.
+I went to [RKO head of production] Charlie Koerner and asked that he be given a studio contract.
+The boy had been in the Air Force and the going was not too easy after his discharge from the service.
+Marty is now one of the top executives at Paramount Studios.
+Strange I don't hear from him any more."

 Reception

+Variety noted "Picture puts particular emphasis on lens work.
+It's loaded with camera angles whose unusualness add to interest and meller mood.
+Photography is by George E. Diskant, working under director Ted Tetzlaff, himself a former top lenser.
+Latter's direction is generally strong, aided by Martin Rackin's punchy script.
+Nat Holt's production guidance backs action with realistic values."

 The Los Angeles Times said "someone took pains to make it hang together pretty well" and that O'Brien "plays his part with casual skill".

 The New York Times said it "only emerges a notch above the run-of-the-murder adventure despite a thoroughly engrossing beginning and some crisp dialogue."

+Arthur Lyons called the wordless opening sequence "one of filmdom's absolute classic beginnings".